FredrikWilhelmsen/Volume-Scroll/README.md

 ![Chrome Web Store Rating](https://img.shields.io/chrome-web-store/rating/gkmagiadkkhdilnaicdnngcjhmhaeaoh)
 ![GitHub Release](https://img.shields.io/github/v/release/FredrikWilhelmsen/Volume-Scroll)

 Let your mouse wheel be the volume knob.
 Volume Scroll lets you adjust playback volume instantly.
 No more reaching for tiny on-screen sliders.
 Just hover over the player and scroll.
-It works everywhere: YouTube, Twitch, Netflix, Spotify, YT Music, and any other site with a video player.
+The goal is to work everywhere: YouTube, Twitch, Netflix, Spotify, YT Music, and any other site with a HTML5 video player.

+The extension comes preconfigured, but Volume Scroll is extensively customizable.
+Nearly any setting can be changed as you see fit.

 ### Core Features